Power Outages

 • Items for your pets

-What to do if you encounter a downed power line
+If you encounter a downed power line

 Stay in the car and tell others to do the same.
 If you come upon an accident involving power lines, do not approach the accident scene.
 If you see someone approaching, warn them to stay away.
 Call 911 to notify emergency personnel and utility services.
 Do not leave your vehicle until a utility professional has told you it is safe to do so.